A Foundational Guide for Gut Health, Digestion, Hormones and Immunity

 - Opportunistic bacteria or yeasts such as Candida

 Importantly, presence does not always equal disease.
 Some organisms may be harmless in certain contexts and problematic in others.
+Therefore, parasites and microbes, if present, must be interpreted clinically.
+Effective care depends on:

 - Immune resilience

-- Overall gut environment
+- Overall gut environment and microbiome balance

 - Individual health history